-Cost of goods sold consists of all costs to acquire and manufacture our products, including the cost of ingredients, raw materials, packaging, in-bound freight and logistics and third-party production fees.
 Our cost of goods sold is subject to price fluctuations in the marketplace, particularly in the price of aluminum and other raw materials, as well as in the cost of production, packaging, in-bound freight and logistics.
-Our results of operations depend on our ability to arrange for the purchase of raw materials and the production of our products in sufficient quantities at competitive prices.
+Our results of operations depend on our contract manufacturers ability to arrange for the purchase of raw materials and the production of our products in sufficient quantities at competitive prices.
 We have long-term contracts with certain suppliers of stevia and aluminum cans.
-We have long-term contracts with certain manufacturers governing pricing and other terms, but these contracts generally do not guarantee any minimum production volumes on the part of the manufacturers.
+We have long-term contracts with certain third-party contract manufacturers governing quality control, regulatory compliance, pricing and other terms, but these contracts generally do not guarantee any minimum production volumes on purchase commitments to our third-party contract manufacturers.
+Our third-party contract manufacturers procure packaging and ingredient materials to manufacture our products according to our submitted rolling forecasts, with the part initial three months of the manufacturers each forecast generally constituting our purchase commitment.